DigitalDevAcademy/Modern-CSharp-MasterClass/README.md

 ## Comprehensive

 The challenge here is to keep information complete yet not overwhelming.
-Our approach is to remove concepts not commonly used by professional .NET developers - ones which are used are covered fully.
+Our approach is to focus on fully covering concepts widely-used by professional .NET developers on daily basis, while skipping those which are not.

 ## Engaging

-Keeping theory to the minimum, providing clear visual examples with live coding challenges will keep things fun throughout the course.
+Keeping theory to the minimum, providing clear and animated examples with hands-on coding exercises will keep things fun throughout the course.

 Please check below to see all of the latest concepts covered in the course (more will be added overtime):